Media bias: Social media

 Yu-Ru and Wen-Ting's research looks into how liberals and conservatives conduct themselves on Twitter after three mass shooting events.
 Although they would both show negative emotions towards the incidents they differed in the narratives they were pushing.
 Both sides would often contrast in what the root cause was along with who is deemed the victims, heroes, and villain/s.
 There was also a decrease in any conversation that was considered proactive.
 Media scholar Siva Vaidhyanathan, in his book Anti-Social Media: How Facebook Disconnects Us and Undermines Democracy (2018), argues that on social media networks, the most emotionally charged and polarizing topics usually predominate, and that "If you wanted to build a machine that would distribute propaganda to millions of people, distract them from important issues, energize hatred and bigotry, erode social trust, undermine journalism, foster doubts about science, and engage in massive surveillance all at once, you would make something a lot like Facebook."

+Social media plays a substantial role in contemporary news consumption, serving as a primary news source for younger generations.
+The format of social media content—which tends to be shorter and more visually oriented than traditional articles—has expanded opportunities for audience engagement and global reach.
+However, the shift toward platform-based news distribution has amplified concerns surrounding media bias, as algorithmic curation and filter bubbles can facilitate the spread of misinformation and present new ethical challenges for news dissemination.

 In a 2021 report, researchers at the New York University's Stern Center for Business and Human Rights found that Republicans' frequent argument that social media companies like Facebook and Twitter have an "anti-conservative" bias is false and lacks any reliable evidence supporting it; the report found that right-wing voices are in fact dominant on social media and that the claim that these platforms have an anti-conservative lean "is itself a form of disinformation."

 A 2021 study in Nature Communications examined political bias on social media by assessing the degree to which Twitter users were exposed to content on the left and right – specifically, exposure on the home timeline (the "news feed").
 The study found that conservative Twitter accounts are exposed to content on the right, whereas liberal accounts are exposed to moderate content, shifting those users' experiences toward the political center.
 The study determined: "Both in terms of information to which they are exposed and content they produce, drifters initialized with Right-leaning sources stay on the conservative side of the political spectrum.
 Those initialized with Left-leaning sources, on the other hand, tend to drift toward the political center: they are exposed to more conservative content and even start spreading it."
 These findings held true for both hashtags and links.
 The study also found that conservative accounts are exposed to substantially more low-credibility content than other accounts.